spacebabies/website/content/gigs/on-tour-with-miffy-the-musical/index.md

 And here's the whimsical cherry on top: for Miffy's birthday scene, we snuck in a massive bouquet of helium balloons stage-right.
 The actors were as surprised as the audience and even improvised with the floating spectacle.
 Talk about a spontaneous burst of joy!

-This tour keeps me busy until the end of October, but I promise to keep the stories coming.
-Until then, if you've got little ones—or if you're a fan of Dick Bruna's charming universe—grab your tickets and your Miffy plushies.
+This tour keeps me busy until Summer 2024, but we do have sizable gaps so I can pursue other gigs.
+If you've got little ones—or if you're a fan of Dick Bruna's charming universe—grab your tickets and your Miffy plushies.
 See you at the theater!

 <https://www.theaterkidslive.nl/>